About

 What to do with Leftover Pumpkin?

 Because this recipe uses ¾ cup canned pumpkin, that leaves you with about 1 cup leftover.
-To use up the whole can of pumpkin, you can make my Pumpkin Baked Oatmeal, which uses 1 cup.
+To use up the whole can of pumpkin, you can make my Baked Pumpkin Oatmeal, which uses 1 cup.

 Or, if you’re looking for quick breads to use up the rest of the can, try my Almond Flour Pumpkin Bread or my Grain Free Pumpkin Bread, which each require one cup of canned pumpkin